 What You Will Learn

-Organizational Communication – including emphases in Technical Writing and Training & Development – focuses on how people use messages to generate meanings within organizations across various contexts, cultures, channels and media through the effective and ethical practice of human communication.
+Organizational Communication focuses on how people use messages to generate meanings within organizations across various contexts, cultures, channels and media through the effective and ethical practice of human communication.
+You can select a track in either Technical Writing or Training & Development.
+You also have the option of completing a minor approved by your advisor.

 - Technical Writing: Focus on the process of synthesizing technical information into messages easily understood by a given audience.
 Technical writers produce organizational policy, training manuals, employee newsletters, brochures, grant applications and annual reports.